AndreRudolph/impulsephp-doc/docs/client/components.md

         this.addEventListener((event) => {
             console.log('I am listener 1.');
-        }, 'click', 400, 'click');
+        }, 'click', 400);

         this.addEventListener((event) => {
             console.log('I am listener 2.');
-        }, 'click', 500, 'click');
+        }, 'click', 500);
     }
 }

 window.Message = Message;</code>
 </pre>

-You may wonder why there are two <span class="code-hint">click</span> parameters passed as arguments.
-The first one indicates the native DOM event name, the latter one is an internal event name and optional.
-The emitter chapter explains why and in which cases both of these event names are required.

-However, as you can see the code registers two click listener with different priorities.
+As you can see the code registers two click listener with different priorities.
 The higher the priority, the earlier the callback will be executed.
-This means, first the second listener code will be executed and after that the first one.
+This means, first the second listener code will be executed and afterwards the first one.

-<h5><a id="primitive-listener">Primitive listener</a></h5>

-Most native DOM event listeners such as click, mouseenter, etc. are automatically be created for the components when they are registered as server side event listeners.

-It's worth knowing that primitive DOM event listener such as click, mouseenter,